spatialthoughts/qgis-tutorials/en/_sources/docs/introduction.rst.txt

 Translations
 ^^^^^^^^^^^^

+Many volunteers across the QGIS community have helped translate these tutorials in local languages.

-The tutorials are also available in following langugages:
+The tutorials for the following languages have active translation teams and are available on this same website.

 - `Chinese (Taiwan) <https://www.qgistutorials.com/zh_TW/>`_ (Translation by: *Whyjay Zheng*)
 - `Dutch <https://www.qgistutorials.com/nl/>`_ (Translation by: *Dick Groskamp*)